codecapsules-io/codecapsules-docs/docs/tutorials/build-a-reader-mode-app-with-flask-and-redis.md

 ![Connect to GitHub](../assets/tutorials/redis_queue/github_connect.png)

-Log in to your GitHub account, select your username, press “Only select repositories”, and then select the repository containing your project from the list.
+Log in to your GitHub account, select your username, press "Only select repositories", and then select the repository containing your project from the list.
 Finally press "Install & Authorize".

 ![Selecting the repository](../assets/tutorials/redis_queue/select_repo.png)

 ## Creating a Redis Database Capsule

 Next we can enter our "Personal Space" and create a capsule.
-A Space allows you to organise one or more capsules together.
+A Space allows you to organize one or more capsules together.
 Inside this Space, create a new capsule.

 The first capsule we will create is the Redis Data Capsule.
 Select "Data Capsule" from the list and then select "Redis Memory Cache".